bkutasi/r-jellycli/docs/error-documentation.md

 2. Incorrect command names in SupportedCommands list
 3. Missing required fields in the capabilities object

+4. Including non-standard commands (e.g., "Stop") or commands the client doesn't actually handle (e.g., volume controls like "SetVolume") in the `SupportedCommands` list.
 **Solution**:
 1. Wrap all capabilities in a "capabilities" key:
 ```json